directus/docs/content/index.md

   :::shiny-card
   ---
   title: Tips and Tricks
-  description: Learn advanced concepts and techniques with Directus.
+  description: Small concepts and techniques to get the most from Directus.
   icon: heroicons-outline:light-bulb
   to: '/tutorials/tips-and-tricks'
   class: col-span-4